All articles

 Gaya Island Resort Book with us

 Upper Premium.
-A YTL property tucked into a private bay within the marine park, built as a car-free sanctuary of villas among mangrove and rainforest, with an award-winning Spa Village and a strong marine-conservation programme.
+A YTL property tucked into a private bay within the marine park, built as a car-free sanctuary of villas among mangrove and rainforest, with an award-winning Spa Village and a marine-conservation programme run from the resort.
 The villas are the point here — Mount Kinabalu views from the hillside categories, mangrove-edge verandahs lower down.

 Book with us →